Berlioz in London

 76 Harley Street (now no. 27)

-I stayed with M. Jullien, a French musician married to an English woman; he is director of the Drury Lane Theatre where I conduct the orchestra.
+[…] I am staying with M. Jullien, a French musician married to an English woman; he is director of the Drury Lane Theatre where I conduct the orchestra.
 The crossing was delightful – the sea was calm and the ship sailed as though crossing a lake.
-I had as companion an English writer, M. Gruneizen [a music critic of the Morning Chronicle].
+I had as companion an English writer, M. Gruneisen [a music critic of the Morning Chronicle].
 When we arrived at Folkestone he hastened to be the first to jump on land so as to be able to offer me his hand and say courteously: ‘Welcome on British soil!’
 This is one of those good ideas of the English, prompted by their national pride, and it would never occur to anyone from continental Europe.
 London is terrifying by its immensity.
-It takes three quarters of an hour to go from Jullien’s to Drury Lane, and they call that distance just a few steps.
+It takes three quarters of an hour to go from Jullien’s to Drury Lane, and they call that distance just a few steps. […]

-Present state of Berlioz’s residence in Harley Street
+Berlioz’s residence in Harley Street in 2001

 General view of Harley Street